missionpinball/mpf-docs/config/psus.rst

 .. overview

 The ``psus:`` section of your config is where you power supply units.
+See :doc:`/hardware/voltages_and_power/index` for details about voltages in pinball machines and some electric details.
 Then specify to which PSU your :doc:`coils <coils>` are connected.
 This is used for power management.
 In some cases, MPF ,ay deliberately delay coil pulses to prevent too many coils from firing and drawing to much current